dz0ny/dz0ny.dev/content/posts/rpi-onvif-player/index.md

 #### Putting It All Together

 With MPV handling the video streams, i3 managing the layouts, and Python-CEC allowing remote control, the system came together beautifully.
 I can now use the TV remote to switch between different camera views, making the system intuitive and easy to use.

-### Conclusion

-This project highlights the power and flexibility of using open-source tools like MPV, i3, and Python-CEC on a Raspberry Pi.
-By combining these elements, I was able to create a custom security camera display system that is both functional and user-friendly.
-Whether you’re looking to monitor a small home setup or a larger property, this approach offers a highly customizable and cost-effective solution.